Employee Benefits Guide 2022-2023

 Legal Assistance

-Employees and family members can receive assistance in preparing legal documents, including access to free online personal will’s and power of attorney declarations.
+Employees and family members can receive assistance in preparing legal documents, including free personal wills and power of attorney declarations.
 Additionally, up to 30 minutes of free face-to-face consultation is available.

 Financial Assistance